Jesse Witten: Playing style

 Witten employs an offensive baseline game although he is capable of playing an all-round game.
 His main strengths are his groundstrokes, foot speed, balance and return game.
 His groundstrokes are technically sound on both forehand and backhand, he hits the ball extremely early which creates great power, depth and consistency.
 Given his overweight appearance, Witten regularly surprises opponents with his speed and quality of play.

 Personal

 Witten began playing tennis at age 6.
 His father Paul works in construction management, and his mother Elaine is an optometrist.
 He has one older sister Sarah who is an elementary school teacher and also played tennis for the University of Kentucky.
 Jesse's younger brother Ben graduated in 2008 from the University of South Florida and works in Florida as a laboratory director.
-Witten likes every type of sport and is a big Miami Heat and Flint Tropics fan.
-He has his own tennis academy in his hometown of Naples.
+Witten likes every type of sport and is a big Miami Heat, Flint Tropics, and Miami Dolphins fan.
+He is also considered a Tua Tagovailoa superfan.
+He works as a coach in his hometown of Naples.